Scalp Cooling (Scalp Hypothermia)

 • Feeling dizzy.

-• Stiffness/boredom from having to remain seated while you are connected to the cold cap.
+• Stiffness/boredom from having to stay seated while you are connected to the cold cap.

 There are concerns that scalp cooling leads to cancer cells not being destroyed.
 Studies have not supported this.
 Talk with your provider if you have questions or concerns about this.